-You can fill in oval 5 and use joint return tax rates for 2022 if all of the following apply.
+You can fill in oval 5 and use joint return tax rates for 2023 if all of the following apply.

-- Your spouse died in 2020 or 2021 and you did not remarry before the end of 2022. - You have a child or stepchild (not a foster child) whom you can claim as a dependent or could claim as a dependent except that, for 2022: - The child had gross income of \$4,400 or more, - The child filed a joint return, or - You could be claimed as a dependent on someone else's return. - If the child isn't claimed as your dependent on line 6c, enter the child's name on line 4. - This child lived in your home for all of 2022.
+- Your spouse died in 2021 or 2022 and you did not remarry before the end of 2023. - You have a child or stepchild (not a foster child) whom you can claim as a dependent or could claim as a dependent except that, for 2023: - The child had gross income of \$4,700 or more, - The child filed a joint return, or - You could be claimed as a dependent on someone else's return. - If the child isn't claimed as your dependent on line 6c, enter the child's name on line 4. - This child lived in your home for all of 2023.
 If the child did not live with you for the required time, see Exception to time lived with you, below. - You paid over half the cost of keeping up your home. - You could have filed a joint return with your spouse the year he or she died, even if you did not actually do so.

-If all of the above apply and you qualify to file as a qualifying widow(er), fill in the date of death in the boxes provided under the spouse's social security number.
+If all of the above apply and you qualify to file as a qualifying surviving spouse, fill in the date of death in the boxes provided under the spouse's social security number.
 Do not fill in your spouse's social security number or fill in the Deceased oval.

-If your spouse died in 2022, you cannot file as qualifying widow(er).
+If your spouse died in 2023, you cannot file as qualifying surviving spouse.
 Instead, see the instructions for Death of Taxpayer on page 6 and Married Filing Joint Return on page 7.